-You can begin filling out the CSS Profile for the next academic year on Oct.
-1. So, if you’re planning to attend college in the fall of 2022, you can fill out the form starting in October 2021.
+You can begin filling out the CSS Profile each year on Oct.
+1 for the following academic year.
 Schools set their own, individual CSS Profile deadlines, so check with the colleges where you’re applying to find out when you’ll need to have it done.
 Most schools’ deadlines are between Jan.
-1 and March 31, or during the first quarter of 2022 for students planning to attend college in the fall of 2022.
+1 and March 31, or during the first quarter of 2024 for students planning to attend college in the fall of 2024.

 Plan to complete the submission by two weeks before the deadline.
 “You might as well be in the early part of the line for money,” says Jim Shagawat, a financial advisor in Paramus, NJ.